ADOT announces winners in Safety Message Contest

 DRINK & DRIVE?
 MEET POLICE AND SEE NEW BARS

-Both messages will appear on overhead highway signs Saturday, June 15, and Sunday, June 16.
+Both messages are appearing on overhead highway signs through Sunday, June 16.

 “These messages are wonderful and because the public invested their time into voting for their favorites, hopefully they carry a little more meaning and drivers will take the messages to heart when they see them this weekend over Arizona’s highways,” said ADOT Director John Halikowski.
 “Even as a cat owner, I can appreciate the sentiment of wanting to live up to being the people our pets believe us to be.”

-Note: - Update: Woman injured in Highway 69 crash June 7 dies